JananiBalabaskar/DatabaseTesting_Midterm/README.md

 WHERE BookID = 4;
 ```
 ## SQL Queries for the following requirements
-### To display authors who have published more than 2 books in the same genre within the last 2 years.
+### To display authors who have published more than 2 books in the same genre within the last 2 years
  ```
 SELECT
     a.AuthorID,